- This post contains affiliate links. Read more here.

 - Aromatherapy reduces stress, encouraging healing and relieving pain.

-- Acupuncture may relieve dogs of joint and muscle pain, encourage healing after trauma or surgery, and even treat the symptoms of diabetes and cancer.
+- Acupuncture may relieve dogs of arthritis pain, encourage healing after trauma or surgery, and even treat the symptoms of diabetes and cancer.
 Always consult a trained, licensed animal acupuncturist.

-Whatever kind of pain your dog is dealing with, there is a treatment out there to help them feel better.
+Whatever the source of your dog’s pain, there is a treatment out there to help them feel better.
 Often, a combination of prescription medication and at-home healing treatments can keep them feeling their best.

-As for me, I treat my aging dogs with a combination of veterinarian-approved joint supplements, prescription pain medication as needed, and a regular moderate exercise routine that keeps them in good shape as they get older.
-Speak to your vet about pain management options for your dog.
+As for me, I give my dog a combination of veterinarian-approved joint supplements, prescription pain medication as needed, and a regular moderate exercise routine that keeps them in good shape as they get older.
+Speak to your vet about a pain management treatment plan for your dog.